IgorBerman/dyn-allocation/README.md

 1. Add alert for monitoring Marathon masters
 1. Manage those with configuration service of your choice(chef/puppet/ansible etc)

-At this point we've solved two problem, and made sure that no-matter what is resources utilizaiton on some mesos-slave node the external shuffle service will get it's own resources and will run only 1 Marathon task instance on same mesos-slave.
+At this point we've solved two problem, and made sure that no-matter what is resources utilizaiton on some mesos-slave node the external shuffle service will get it's own resources and will run only 1 Marathon task instance on same mesos-slave for the service.
+We've started to test dynamic allocation in staging environment and found that after running for 20 or so minutes that tasks start to fail due to missed shuffle files.
+Seems like there are different corner cases when shuffle files are deleted preliminary.

 ## Marathon Service Shuffle files management
 1. The most important thing - don’t delete shuffle files too soon